 The data from Experiment 1 are consistent with the prediction.
-A link between internal relative bias and cue combination was found in several ways: 1. the measures were correlated, even when controlling for age.
-2. the children with below-median bias have a significant cue combination effect, while the children with above-median bias do not, with a significant difference between them.
+A link between internal relative bias and cue combination was found in several ways: The measures were correlated, even when controlling for age, and the children with below-median bias had a significant cue combination effect, whereas the children with above-median bias did not, with a significant difference between them.
 In addition, the children who combined cues had lower relative bias than the children who did not.
 This could suggest that a high level of internal relative bias is a key factor to consider when accounting for why children under 10 years old fail to combine cues.

 This further suggests that internal relative bias has at least some measurable and interpretable level of variation in childhood.
 The magnitude of the internal relative bias that was measured here might be surprising; in a small number of participants, it reached over 45°.
-We should caution here that while the procedure tried to efficiently estimate bias and imprecision parameters, the number of trials per participant is not very high by psychometric standards.
+We should caution here that, although the procedure tried to efficiently estimate bias and imprecision parameters, the number of trials per participant was not very high by psychometric standards.
 This means that some random measurement error is almost certainly present.
 In other words, it cannot really be known if the highest estimates reflect actual biases of that size.
 However, such measurement error would only bias the experiment away from the conclusions reported here.
-Since the results still show a correlation, even in a non-parametric version of the analysis, we feel confident that there is some meaningful variation in internal relative bias in this population and this task.
+Because the results still show a correlation, even in a non-parametric version of the analysis, we feel confident that there is some meaningful variation in internal relative bias in this population and this task.

-For a reader who is more familiar with the adult literature on cue combination, the presence of negative bimodal precision 'advantages' may need explanation.
-This is well-known and documented in studies of children under 10 years.
-Such negative 'advantages' at a group level are evident, for example, in young children's visual-haptic size judgments (Gori et al., 2008) and visual-vestibular navigation accuracy (Nardini et al., 2008).
-A negative 'advantage' occurs when the presentation of a second cue not only fails to improve performance but instead harms performance.
+For a reader who is more familiar with the adult literature on cue combination, the presence of negative bimodal precision "advantages" may require explanation.
+These advantages are well known and have been documented in studies of children under 10 years of age.
+Such negative advantages at a group level are evident, for example, in young children's visual-haptic size judgments (Gori et al., 2008) and visual-vestibular navigation accuracy (Nardini et al., 2008).
+A negative advantage occurs when the presentation of a second cue fails to improve performance but instead harms performance.
 This is consistent with over-weighting or over-relying on less reliable cues.
 There is nothing about these tasks that forces young participants to use the more reliable cue if they have two available.